-- You reach normal retirement age under the plan while actively employed with UPMC; or - UPMC partially or completely terminates the plan; or - You become totally and permanently disabled for the remainder of your life while actively employed with UPMC; or - You die while working for UPMC
+- You reach normal retirement age under the plan while actively employed with UPMC; or - UPMC partially or completely terminates the plan; or - You become totally and permanently disabled for the remainder of your life while actively employed with UPMC; or - You die while actively employed with UPMC.

 In specific or special circumstances (such as divestiture), the plan sponsor takes specific action to vest certain employee groups.
-If this applies to you, you will receive notice.
+If this applies to you, you would have received notice.